francescobarbieri/francescobarbieri.me/posts/writing-posts-is-difficult.md

 title: 'Writing posts is difficult'
 date: '2023-02-09'
 tag: 'Opinions'
 preview: 'Writing posts is difficult.
 Writing good posts even more.
 But is this effort wasted?
-It think it depends on you.'
+I think it depends on you.'
 ---

 Hi everyone!